turingtechPK/technical-architect-backend-test/README.md

-#  Technical Test - Alert Pager
+#  Technical Test - Alert Pager (Advanced - for System Architect, Senior Software Engineer and Tech Lead Roles)

 The goal of this test is to evaluate:
 - your modeling and testing skills of a small business case